ShawnHymel/workshop-zephyr-device-driver/README.md

 ![MCP9808 resolution register](.images/mcp9808-resolution-register.png)

 The AMBIENT TEMPERATURE register (address 0x05) stores temperature data in 12-bit format with an extra bit used for the sign.
 We'll ignore bits 13-15, as they're used for setting thresholds.
-This is a 16-bit register, so we'll read from the register and conver the 12-bit temperature value (plus sign bit) to a usable value in our code.
+This is a 16-bit register, so we'll read from the register and convert the 12-bit temperature value (plus sign bit) to a usable value in our code.

 ![MCP9808 ambient temperature register](.images/mcp9808-temperature-register.png)